arundebnath/arundmpsd/README.md

 # About me

 I specialize in the physical modeling of quantum dynamics.
-In the past, my works were able to describe a wide range of phenomenology involving laser-matter interactions, dissipative systems, and quantum spectroscopy.
+In the past, my research work was able to describe a wide range of phenomenology involving laser-matter interactions, dissipative systems, and quantum spectroscopy.

 # Research